ModDota/moddota.github.io/_articles/abilities/datadriven/all-about-the-target.md

 ## Modifier Event Context

-Applying a modifier on an enemy abaddon with [all the modifier events](https://web.archive.org/web/20190508142542/http://pastebin.com/kxZ5tgf3) (2nd test ability starts on line 167)
+Applying a modifier on an enemy abaddon with [all the modifier events](#full-test-ability-script) (2nd ability in the full script below)

 **OnManaGained**